Neuroscience and Reece Foundation PhD Studentships

 - Applications will be scored by the supervisors and selection panel to arrive at a short list.

 - The highest-ranking candidates in the short list will be invited to meet the supervisor of their selected project and to a panel interview.
-Meetings and interviews may take place in person or via zoom depending on circumstances.
+Meetings and interviews may take place in person or via Teams depending on circumstances.

 If I am invited to interview, what does the interview process involve?